 Enhancing Brain Organisation

-These are just some of the features of an immature brain and there are many more.
+These challenges are just some of the features of an immature brain and there are many more.

 Adverse Childhood Experiences (A.C.E.)